The First Rainbow Daytona Sells for $6.3 Million — Did Rolex Buy It Back?

 Image Source: Revolution Watch

-As you may have surmised from the title, this watch made its auction debut last week at Phillips Geneva, with an estimate set at “in excess of CHF 3,000,000,” or about $3.4 million.
+As you probably know from the title, this watch made its auction debut last week at Phillips Geneva, with an estimate set at “in excess of CHF 3,000,000,” or about $3.4 million.
 It turns out that estimate was somewhat conservative.

 Rolex Zenith Daytona Rainbow